Chris Brown & Rihanna: Why He Isn’t Losing Sleep Over Her New Romance

 Once Chris learned that his ex had moved on with Hassan, he may have sulked a bit.
 But, he’s back to his normal self now.
 “Chris isn’t going to lose sleep over Rihanna’s new relationship, because doesn’t even think it will last.”
 Well, according to these steamy, make out photos, it looks like her relationship may be the real deal.
 Just saying.

-Rihanna caused quite the mystery, when she didn’t show up to the BET Awards on June 25.
-Nonetheless that case was cracked when she was caught on a romantic getaway with Hassan on June 27.
+Rihanna caused quite the mystery when she didn’t show up to the BET Awards on June 25.
+Nonetheless, that case was cracked when she was caught on a romantic getaway with Hassan on June 27.
 Rihanna and her new man set the internet ablaze when photos of the two making out spread like wildfire.
-The pair couldn’t keep their hands off of each other while they kissed in a private pool at their secluded villa in Spain.
+The pair couldn’t keep their hands off of each other, while they kissed in a private pool at their secluded Spain villa.

 Since RiRi and her new man were spotted together, HollywoodLife.com EXCLUSIVELY learned that her main focus is her new romance.
 And, unfortunately for Chris, she’s not looking back.
 “Rihanna is not thinking of any of her exes,” a source close to the singer told us.
 In fact, “she’s moving forward and is excited to see what this new relationship might bring.”
 We’re happy for RiRi!